 MFA involves two verification steps to access any application, VPN, or online account.
 It is a part of a strong identity and access management policy.
 This authentication method reduces the chance of malware attacks.

 Do not allow file upload on the website

 A malicious actor can misuse your serve and upload a malicious script on the server.
-It is wise to avoid executables permissions for files, images, or any type of documents.
+It is wise to avoid executable permissions for files, images, or any type of document.
 There are huge chances of infecting the website with nasty malware.
 There should be another way for users on the website to share the files.

 Use Form Validation

 Form validation is quite necessary as it can block malicious scripts from running via form fields.
-Improper form validation can cause malware attack including header injection, XSS-site scripting, SQL injection.
+Improper form validation can cause malware attacks including header injection, XSS-site scripting, SQL injection.